How Often Does Disability Spy on You? A Look at Social Media Surveillance

 Social media can often send the wrong message about someone’s disability.

-It’s natural for anybody to want to portray themselves most positively on social media.
-Social media is where people go to brag about their accomplishments and share events that make them excited or happy in their daily lives.
-However, this can backfire on people who are applying for disability benefit claims.
 The positive photos and videos claimants choose to upload to their social media can be used against them to prove that they are not suffering from a disability.
 A disability insurance company investigator can take photos, videos and samples of social media content and claim that it is proof that the disability benefits claim should be denied.
 Think about these examples of cases that could happen to anyone – even you – who’s trying to apply for disability benefits and has a social media presence:

-• A professional engineer cannot continue working at his place of work due to a past injury that’s resulted in complications that affect his ability to think, plan, and continue his work.
+• A professional engineer cannot continue working at his place of work due to a past injury that has resulted in complications that affect his ability to think, plan, and continue his work.
 He goes ahead and applies for disability benefits.
 He does not delete his LinkedIn profile online, which includes a list of his past accomplishments and abilities.
 A disability insurance company investigator looks at that LinkedIn profile and uses it as evidence that the engineer’s disability must not be that severe.

 • Someone who is making a disability claim for a mental health issue posts a photo of themself at a wedding having a good time.
 Disability insurance company investigators might then use that photo as evidence that their mental health issue is not as disabling as reported.